rgokhannn/rgokhannn/README.md

-- 👋 Hi, I’m @rgokhannn
+- 👋 Hi, I’m Recep!
 - 👀 I’m interested in Shell Scripting-OOP-Java
 - 🌱 I’m currently learning Cloud Computing via IBM's "Introduction to Cloud Computing" course.
-Also trying to learn/practice DevOps-CI/CD tools like Docker,Kubernetes,Jenkins.
+Also trying to learn/practice DevOps and CI/CD tools like Docker,Kubernetes,Jenkins.
-- 💞️ I’m looking to collaborate on everything :)
-- 📫 How to reach me via linkedin; [[https://www.linkedin.com/in/recep-g%C3%B6kmen-g%C3%B6kmen-408b34200/]](https://www.linkedin.com/in/recep-g%C3%B6khan-g%C3%B6kmen-408b34200/)
+- 📫 My [LinkedIn][https://www.linkedin.com/in/rggokmen/] profile has more details.

 ## Subheader

 Edited with tutorial.